atomantic/hapi-and-healthy/README.md

       // should be pulled out of rotation test:[
         function(){
-          // TODO: test if this node can connect to memcached
+          // Example TODO: test if this node can connect to local memcached
           // if not, there's something wrong with the configuration
-          // and return false
+          // and this test should return false return true;
-          return true;
         },
         function(){
-          // TODO: check the commit hash/checksum of the deployed code
+          // Example TODO: check the commit hash/checksum of the deployed code
           // if it doesn't match the manifest, this node is not what we want
           // in the pool
           return false;